Company Page

 Confidence Level: Medium

-This Ethoscore reflects documented patterns in how Amazon responds to accountability-relevant incidents, drawn exclusively from public records.
+This Ethoscore reflects documented patterns in how Amazon responds when issues become subject to public scrutiny or formal proceedings.

-• High incident volume driven by scale and visibility
+• High incident volume driven by scale, operational breadth, and visibility

-• Strong operational response capacity, paired with recurring governance concerns
+• Strong operational response capacity alongside recurring governance and oversight pressures

-This score does not measure intent, consumer value, or future behavior.
+This score does not measure intent, consumer value, or predict future behavior.

 What This Score Represents

-The score synthesizes Amazon’s organizational response behavior across areas including:
+The score synthesizes Amazon’s public-record response patterns across areas including:

 • Labor practices and workplace safety